 The Verdi: Combines volume with refined edges.
 Coarse hair gives this style a distinguished shape, especially when paired with a styled mustache.
 It suits men who want balance between rugged strength and professional precision.

 The Garibaldi: Broad and rounded, this style uses your beard’s density as a visual advantage.
-The garibaldi beard is perfect for men who prefer a bold, relaxed look that still appears deliberate when maintained properly.
+The Garibaldi beard is perfect for men who prefer a bold, relaxed look that still appears deliberate when maintained properly.

 The Ducktail: Tapered at the chin, the ducktail beard works particularly well with coarse hair due to its strong lines and defined structure.
 It blends rugged texture with a refined look, creating a look that feels powerful but controlled.